Skip to main content Skip to footer

 Preparing your application to medical school

 1. Your personal statement, including examples of work experience and extracurricular activities.
+Find out more about preparing your personal statement.

 2. The University Clinical Aptitude Test (UCAT) or Graduate Medical School Admissions Test (GAMSAT).
+Discover more about aptitude tests.

 Medical schools value each of these differently.
 When preparing for each part of your application, you should consider your strengths, values, interests, and experience.